jhoneill/vsteam/.docs/Remove-VSTeamWorkItemControl.md

 ```

 ### -Label
-The display label for the control or the reference name for the data-field.
+The display label for the control OR the reference name for the data-field.
 This can be a wild card, provided that only one control on a page matches the combination of specified group and control label.

 ```yaml
 Type: String